scikit-hep/scikit-hep-testdata/README.md

 ## Installing and usage
 To install:

 ```bash
 pip install scikit-hep-testdata
 ```

 Once installed, absolute file paths can be resolved using the helper methods:

 ``` python
 from skhep_testdata import data_path

 filename = data_path("some_file.root")
 ```

 By default, if an unknown file is requested an exception is raised but this can be skipped by passing the above method `raise_missing=False`:

 ```python
 filename = data_path("unknown_file.root", raise_missing=False)
 ```

+The files are not stored on PyPI, so if installed from SDist/wheel, the "local" files will not be present, but will be downloaded from GitHub and cached in the `~/.local/skhepdata` directory.
+If you make an editable install from the Git repo, or if you set `SKHEP_DATA=1` when building/installing from the Git repo, you will have the data files locally.

 ### Remote vs. Local files
 Some files, particularly large ones, for example, are not stored within this package and instead live on a remote server; we call these "remote files".